How to Write a Job Description and Why Most People Get Them Wrong

 What's the difference?
 Am I just nitpicking?

-Believe it or not, there is a big difference, and knowing when to use which one can help improve your recruiting efforts.
+Believe it or not, there is a big difference, and knowing when to use which one can help improve you reach more job seekers.

 You see, a job description is a technical document.
 It's meant to describe the job for internal approval, job requisitions, and to help candidates and new hires understand exactly what will be expected of them.

 A job ad, on the other hand, is not technical at all.
-It is marketing material, meant to sell your ideal candidate on working for your team.
+It is an online job post, meant to sell your ideal candidate on working for your team.
 Writing a great job ad will help you find great candidates for your positions.

-What I so often see is people posting job descriptions - boring technical documents - on job boards.
+What I so often see is people posting their basic job description template - boring technical documents - on job boards.

 Imagine you're a restaurant owner trying to sell diners on a new dish.
 Would you have servers walk out into the dining room and hand customers a copy of the recipe?
 Of course not.
 You'd give them an elegant menu that sells them on how delicious the new dish is going to taste.